cohesity/samba-cohesity/README.GPL.md

 # samba-cohesity
 This repository includes modification to Samba v 4.5.16 made by Cohesity.
-The following files have been modified:
+The following files with GPL licence have been modified:

 auth/ntlmssp/ntlmssp_client.c\
 docs-xml/smbdotconf/winbind/winbindscantrusteddomains.xml\